 However, the municipality incurred fruitless and wasteful expenditure over the years.
 This type of expenditure is resultant from penalties and interest charged accounts due to late payment of a particular invoice or statements.
-Major portion of this expenditure is caused by an additional cost paid due to delays on project completion.
-Figure 40 above illustrates fruitless and wasteful expenditure incurred over the period of three years.
+According to note 53 (page 66) of the Audited Financial Statements Fruitless and wasteful expenditure for the 2020/2021 period amounts to R437,053,00 a decrease of R970,866.00 in the 2019/20.